camdorazio/cryptocurrency/README.md

 - The higher the amount of *GAS*, the faster the transaction will be processed.

-### Comparison between Sum of Daily Transactions &
+### Comparison between Sum of Daily Transactions & Daily Sum of ETH

 ![Sum Trans](sum_eth__transactions.png)<sup>8<sup>

+### Comparison between Sum of Daily Transactions & ETH Price

 ![Sum Trans Price](sum_transactions_price.png)<sup>8<sup>